elalienx/lendo-ts/README.md

 1. Add Checkout fixture page.
 1. Improve `<QuantityChooser>` by adding a input number.
 1. Improve `<InputRadio>` for variants by using proposed design in Sketch.
-1. Improve `<CartItem> by putting the quantiy next to the text, instead of below on desktop as there is space on the side.
+1. Improve `<CartItem>` design by putting the quantiy next to the text, instead of below on desktop as there is space on the side.
-1. Improve `<CartItem> by mentioning the selected color and variant.
+1. Improve `<CartItem>` userfulness by mentioning the selected color and variant.